home about resources filmscamp johnny reb

 16. The War Wagon (1967): What boy growing up in Texas would not like this movie?
 Out of all the John Wayne movies, I probably saw this movie the most.
 It had everything: John Wayne, Kirk Douglas, crazy bad guy Bruce Dern, Indians, Mexican bandits, a big barroom fight, a quick draw gunfight, nitro explosions, a super cool armored wagon, and that most alluring of Wild West weaponry, the Gatling gun.
 Bruce Cabot finally gets a big John Wayne movie role as a mining tycoon that occupies Wayne’s ranch.
 The gold found on the property is transported by armored wagon and the Duke goes after one of the shipments.

 17. The Alamo (1960): John Wayne's epic that he financed (he almost went broke), produced, directed and starred in.
-From a historical standpoint, this movie is overly dramatic, political and inaccurate (there was no giant Mexican cannon or commando-style theft of Santa Anna's cattle).
+From a historical standpoint, this movie is overly dramatic and inaccurate (there was no giant Mexican cannon or commando-style theft of Santa Anna's cattle).
 On the big screen, however, the massive, charging columns of Mexican troops and the Texan's heroic defense makes up for the inaccuracies and long winded dialogues.
 Besides, you gotta love John Wayne as Davy Crockett.
 Look at it as entertainment, but not as a factual historical account.
 The 2004 version was more accurate but it bombed big time at the box office.

 18. 3:10 to Yuma (2007 remake): This is the best Western film to have come out since Eastwood’s “Unforgiven.”
 Christian Bale of “Batman” fame plays impoverished rancher and one-legged Civil War vet Dan Evans who is hired to guard stagecoach bandit Ben Wade played by Russell Crowe.
 The plot concerns getting Wade to the silver mining town of Contention (today it's a ghost town) and placing him on the 3:10 PM train to the notorious Yuma Territorial Prison.
 Along the way, they encounter Apaches, sadistic miners, and Wade’s gang that is trying to free him.
 The fun begins when Wade’s gang offers a $200 bounty to the whole town of Contention to free their leader.
 Evans has to run through a gauntlet of gunfire to get Wade to the train station.